 The third essay asks candidates to talk about a favorite book, movie, or song.

-Read on for our full analysis of the questions for the Columbia MBA program in 2023.
+Read on for our full analysis of the questions for the Columbia MBA program.

-Applicants must complete one short answer question and three essays.
+Applicants must complete Two short answer question and three essays for both January and August intakes.

 Essay 1